all-of-us/workbench-snippets/CONTRIBUTING.md

 To test individual snippets such as plots, the best thing to do is copy and paste them into a notebook on the workbench.

 There are more detailed testing instructions in [dataset-snippets/README](./dataset-snippets/README.md#testing) and [snippets/README](./snippets/README.md#testing).

+# Deployment

+For the updated snippets to be incorporated into the Workbench environment, the workbench team needs to trigger a manual process to pull in snippets updates for deployment.

+Once this happens, new snippets contents go live in users' Jupyter servers on a rolling basis over a period of a few weeks.